 But it’s likely no one is feeling sorry for this wealthy group of individuals who, had they successfully gotten away with gaming the system, would have had little to no trouble paying for the exorbitant costs associated with a four-year degree.
 For the average American, though, the reality of funding a college education is far more precarious.

-A college education can be incredibly valuable, but with total student loan debt approaching $1.5 trillion in the U.S., it clearly comes at a cost.
-With the cost of tuition on the rise, plenty of American parents might be wondering: What is it going to take for me to put my child through college?
+With total student loan debt reaching $1.56 trillion as of December 2018 in the U.S., a postsecondary education clearly comes at a cost.
+And with the cost of tuition on the rise, plenty of American parents might be wondering: What is it going to take for me to put my child through college?

-Fortunately, a new study from GOBankingRates has estimated how much you’ll have to earn to afford college in every state without taking out student loans or compromising on other necessities.
+To help you figure out if you can afford college, a study from GOBankingRates estimated how much you’ll need to earn to afford college in every state without taking out student loans or compromising on other necessities.

 Find Your State: Here’s the Average Cost of Education in Every State

 The results demonstrate that growing tuition costs are clearly making it difficult for middle- and working-class families to send children to college.
 The lowest estimated salary needed is in Iowa, where you would need just under $65,000 to pay for college without missing mortgage payments or having to cut back elsewhere.
 However, that’s almost $10,000 more than the median household income in America.
 Meanwhile, Hawaii residents would need over $130,000 to send someone to college and still make ends meet.